takundachirema/axone-books-backend/README.md

 sudo apt install mongodb
 ```
 - For remote access change; bind_ip from 127.0.0.1 to 0.0.0.0:
+- Also change the port as a measure to stop attacks but you can do more for access restrictions
 ```
 sudo nano /etc/mongodb.conf
 ```

 - The restart the service.
 Its mongodb on ubuntu 20.04 and mongod on others:
 ```
 sudo service mongodb restart